-Percussion soloist and collaborator Matthew Coley began Heartland Marimba Festival Publications (formerly Sonic Inertia Publications) in 2014 to celebrate the unique collection of solo music that he performs regularly.
-HMFP specializes in distinctive 21st century solo, concerto, and chamber music for percussion and hammered dulcimer.
-The pieces available through HMFP will range from, but are not exclusive to, solo marimba transcriptions, new marimba and dulcimer solos, percussion and dulcimer concertos (with chamber and large ensembles), and a variety of mixed ensemble and percussion chamber music.
+Percussion soloist and collaborator Matthew Coley began Heartland Marimba Publications in 2014 to celebrate the unique collection of solo music that he performs regularly.
+HMP specializes in distinctive 21st century solo, concerto, and chamber music for percussion and hammered dulcimer.
+The pieces available through HMP will range from, but are not exclusive to, solo marimba transcriptions, new marimba and dulcimer solos, percussion and dulcimer concertos (with chamber and large ensembles), and a variety of mixed ensemble and percussion chamber music.

 It has been a longtime mission of Matthew’s to see new concert contemporary music written for the Appalachian/American hammered dulcimer.
 Originally inspired by chamber compositions such as George Crumb’s Quest, in which one of the percussion players has to play a dulcimer with alternate tuning, and Ralph Shapey’s Intermezzo for dulcimer and piano, Matthew saw great potential in the capabilities of the hammered dulcimer as a voice in a chamber ensemble.
 Additionally, from pieces such as Rudi Spring’s Invokations for solo hackbrett (German dulcimer) the idea came about to expand, with a greater ultimate course in mind, the solo repertoire for the Appalachian hammered dulcimer.
 Now that this vision is underway, the next logical step seemed to be to find a way to present the music to the classical music world in a professional format so that eventually more hammered dulcimer players would enter the stage performing classical and modern concert music.